 Please Be Aware of the Following Closures:

-Interested in participating as a performer during the 2019 Tumbleweed Tree Lighting and Parade of Lights?
-Fill out the Stage Performer Application and mail, fax or email the completed application.
+Interested in participating as a performer during the 2020 Tumbleweed Tree Lighting and Parade of Lights?
+Stayed for more details.
+Stage Performer Applications open in May 2020.

 Mail: Attn: Annette Watson, PO Box 4008, MS 500, Chandler, AZ 85244

 Tumbleweed Tree Lighting & Parade of Lights is seeking vendors to participate in this year's event.
 Interested vendors must submit an application either online or by mail to the City of Chandler.